 At the first station, the kiddos made a 100 Days Smarter crown.
 This was a last minute creation that I whipped up the night before.
 First, the kiddos colored the school house and sequenced the numbers by 10’s.
 I used strips of construction paper cut 3″ x 18″.

 Then, I measured around their heads and stapled.
 The school house added just enough length so that the crown fit perfectly around their heads.

-For station number two, we counted our 100th Day collections.
+For station number two, we counted our 100th Day of School collections.
 First, we counted them by 1’s using this counting mat I whipped up a few years ago.

 At the third station, we created the ever-so-popular 100 gumball machine!
 The 100 gumball dots was yet another creation I whipped up a couple years ago.
 It provided the support my kinders needed to help them keep track of how many gumballs they made!

 I just love their finished gumball machines, and they just love using the bingo dotters while making them!

 For station number four, we created the number 100 using pattern blocks.
 You guessed it!
 I whipped this little ditty up the night before!
 Then, we recorded how many of each shape we used to make the number 100.

 At the fifth station, we used our “100th Day Necklace” work mat to count our Fruit Loops in sets of 10.

 Then, we strung them on a piece of curling ribbon… which I might add was way better than yarn, since it didn’t fray!
 Thank you for the tip, Teeny Tiny Teacher!
 Plus, this little sweetie came up with a clever way to keep the Fruit Loops from sliding off the other side.
 She’s such a little problem solver!

 I actually bought the generic Fruit Loops from Wal-mart, and they worked out just fine!
 I didn’t pre-bag any of the supplies, because I wanted the kiddos to create their necklaces using any colors for the sets of 10.
 Some of my sweeties made them rainbow necklaces, while others chose to create a pattern.